-4.3 Forecast v Actuals is one of the main indicators that HM Treasury use to measure departmental performance and it is an area where there is scope for considerable improvement amongst the NI departments.
+- 4.4 Forecast v Actuals is one of the main indicators that HM Treasury use to measure departmental performance and it is an area where there is scope for considerable improvement amongst the NI departments.
 This is also the measure used to show departmental forecasting accuracy.
-The expectation is that there would not be a significant variance on lines between the last forecast month and the actual spend reported for that same month.

-- 4.4 Departments may experience difficulty in obtaining data on actual spend for the month just finished by the 6th working day.
+The expectation is that there would not be a significant variance on lines between the last forecast month and the actual spend reported for that same month. - 4.5 Departments may experience difficulty in obtaining data on actual spend for the month just finished by the 6th working day.
 However this does not excuse any significant disparity between the final forecast for the next month and the actual reported for it the following month.
 The final forecast for a month should be an accurate estimate of the expenditure to be incurred.
-If there is indeed delay in reporting actual spend the following month, then it would be expected that this would at least constitute a much more accurate estimate of the anticipated actual spend. - 4.5 Therefore upon receipt of outturn data for the first time, CED will compare it with the most recent forecast data for that same month and any significant variances will be queried in anticipation of HM Treasury queries. - 4.6 In recognition of the difficulty in getting actual spend by the 6th working day, the second return showing actual spend is compared to the final forecast for the purpose of reporting should this be required.
-CED will seek explanations from departments for significant variances to provide this to the Finance Committee / Assembly Research Service as required.
+If there is indeed delay in reporting actual spend the following month, then it would be expected that this would at least constitute a much more accurate estimate of the anticipated actual spend. - 4.6 Therefore departments should compare their outturn data with their most recent forecast data for that same month, and any significant variances at record line level should have an accompanying explanation in anticipation of HM Treasury queries. - 4.7 In recognition of the difficulty in getting actual spend by the 6th working day, the second return showing actual spend is compared to the final forecast for the purpose of reporting should this be required.
+CED will seek explanations from departments for significant variances to provide this to the Finance Committee as required.